 \subsection{Intermediate Jacobians over non-closed fields}

-In this subsection, we review the results by Benoist--Wittenberg and Achter--Casalaina-Martin--Vial on intermediate Jacobian varieties over non-closed fields.
+In this subsection, we recall the results by Benoist--Wittenberg and Achter--Casalaina-Martin--Vial on intermediate Jacobian varieties over non-closed fields.
 First, we recall the classical intermediate Jacobians of threefolds.

 \begin{defn-prop} Let $X$ be a smooth projective variety over $\C$ of dimension $3$.
 We define the \emph{intermediate Jacobian} $J(X)$ by

 where $F^i$ is the Hodge filtration on $H^3(X,\C)$.
 Then we can equip $J(X)$ with the structure of principally polarized complex torus of dimension $g = \frac{b_{3}}{2}$ (see \cite[Definition 3.5]{Clemens-Griffiths}).
 Moreover, if $h^{1,0} (X) = h^{3,0} (X)=0$ (complex Fano threefolds satisfy this condition), then the structure of polarized complex torus gives the structure of principally polarized abelian variety by \cite[Lemma 3.4]{Clemens-Griffiths}.
 In this case, we denote its principal polarization by $\Theta (X)$.
 We call $\Theta (X)$ the \emph{theta polarization} on $J(X)$. \end{defn-prop}